HPSCTerrSys/.github/profile/README.md

 - [(Generic) data analytics tools](https://github.com/orgs/HPSCTerrSys/teams/data-analytics/repositories)
 - [(Model system) auxiliary tools](https://github.com/orgs/HPSCTerrSys/teams/auxiliary-tools/repositories)

 These are the current GitHub Teams, i.e., the repository categories (according to the type of information).
 These GitHub Teams contain one or more repositories each.
 Each individual repository is assigned to a single type of information or category (i.e., Team) only.
+Large files, e.g., readily prepared external parameter files for ICON, are usually stored under an open LFS Git repository outside GitHub.
+The repositories follow a certain naming scheme, seperated by underscores: `<type of content>_<model-system_specific-identifier>`, e.g., `NML_ICON_...`, `EO_ICON_...`.

 See [here for the full (unsorted) list](https://github.com/orgs/HPSCTerrSys/repositories) of HPSC TerrSys repositories.